 Retagging images reserves and releases resources:

-If you retag an image within a project, the tag count increases by one, but storage usage does not change because there are no new blobs or manifests.
+If you retag an image within a project, the storage usage does not change because there are no new blobs or manifests.

-If you retag an image from one project to another, the tag count and storage usage both increase.
+If you retag an image from one project to another, the storage usage will increase.